syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 ##Create an application with PivotGrid using Relational datasource

-This section encompasses how to configure the **PivotGrid** component in an application.
+This section explains how you can configure the **PivotGrid** component in an application.
 You can also pass the required data to **PivotGrid** and customize it according to your requirements.

-This example illustrates how the **PivotGrid** component tabulates the sales/revenue amount over a period of fiscal years across different geographic locations.
+This example illustrates how the **PivotGrid** component tabulates the sales or revenue amount over a period of fiscal years across different locations.

 {% include image.html url="/js/PivotGrid/Getting-Started_images/Getting-Started_img12.png" %}

 Open **Visual Studio** and create a new project by clicking **New Project**.
 Select the **Web category**, and then select the **ASP.NET Empty Web Application template** and then click **OK**.
-The following screen shot displays the **Project Creation Wizard**:
+The following screenshot displays the **Project Creation Wizard**:

 {% include image.html url="/js/PivotGrid/Getting-Started_images/Getting-Started_img13.png" %}